dinhtta/dinhtta.github.io/_posts/2016-11-24-consensus.md

 title: Consensus
 ---

-In the last 3 months I finally came to face one of most important, yet most challenging (and feared) problem in distributed systems, namely _distributed consensus_.
+In the last 3 months I have finally came to face one of most important, yet most challenging (and feared) problem in distributed systems, namely _distributed consensus_.
 First raised in 1980s, the problem of getting a set of parties to agree on some value, remains an active area of research, with papers after papers appearing in top-tier systems conferences like SIGCOMM, NSDI, SOSP, OSDI.
 One may remark at the fact that researchers in